nmrghe/mindlaboratory/projects/index.md

 # Projects

-We work at the interface of many disciplines, from human and animal psychophysics to neurophysiology, data analysis and modeling.
+We work at the interface of many disciplines, from psychophysics and neurophysiology, to data analysis and modeling.

 {% include section.html %}